Removing Dog Urine Stains from Carpet

 The salt will “draw” the moisture out of the carpet.
 Then you can just sweep/vacuum it up later.
 This works great on any kind of carpet stain.

 Tip #2: Try vinegar.
 I use this all the time.
-Pour the vinegar directly on the urine stain – I would use 1/2 cup if this really is a small stain.
+Pour the vinegar directly on the fresh or dried urine stain – I would use 1/2 cup if this really is a small stain.

 Then put a towel over the spot and step on it to remove the liquid.
 The vinegar will remove the urine smell and the vinegar smell will disappear soon.
 If a stain remains, rub the area with a baby wipe.